 If you need emergency medical treatment, you can go to the nearest hospital or urgent care center.
 For non-emergency care, you may select any doctor who is willing to treat workers’ comp injuries.
 If you’re not happy with your treatment, you can change doctors once by notifying the insurance company.
 Additional changes must be approved by the insurance company in writing.

 In Alaska, insurance companies must pay for all reasonable and necessary medical treatment related to your injury for at least two years.
 This includes the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You can also receive reimbursement for mileage and other transportation expenses incurred in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive disability benefits.

 Temporary Disability Benefits

 If you need time off from work while you are recovering from your injuries, you can receive temporary total disability benefits.
-These benefits are 80% of your weekly wages, subject to a minimum and maximum set by state law each year.
-For 2016, the weekly minimum is $266 and the weekly maximum is $1,211.
+These benefits are 80% of your weekly wages, subject to a maximum set by state law each year.
+For 2017, the weekly maximum is $1,239.
 You will receive these benefits until you are able to return to work or until you reach medical stability, meaning that your condition is not expected to improve any further.